mensbeam/Arsse/docs/en/020_Getting_Started/020_Download_and_Installation/020_On_Debian_and_Ubuntu.md

 # Next steps

-If using a database other than SQLite, you will likely want to [set it up](/en/Getting_Started/Database_Setup) before doing anything else.

 In order for The Arsse to serve users, those users [must be created](/en/Using_The_Arsse/Managing_Users).

 You may also want to review the `config.defaults.php` file included in the download package and create [a configuration file](/en/Getting_Started/Configuration), though The Arsse can function even without using a configuration file.

 # Upgrading

-Upgrading The Arsse is simple:
+Upgrading The Arsse is done like any other package.

-1. Download the latest release
-2. Check the `UPGRADING` file for any special notes
-3. Stop the newsfeed refreshing service if it is running
-4. Install the new version per the process above
-6. Start the newsfeed refreshing service

-By default The Arsse will perform any required database schema upgrades when the new version is executed.
 Occasionally changes to Web server configuration have been required, such as when new protocols become supported; these changes are always explicit in the `UPGRADING` file.